Touro College of Osteopathic Medicine

-The Touro College of Osteopathic Medicine (TouroCOM) is a private medical school with a main campus in the neighborhood of Central Harlem in New York City and an additional campus in Middletown, New York.
-It is a division of Touro College and University System.
+The Touro College of Osteopathic Medicine (TouroCOM) is a private medical school with its main campus in the neighborhood of Central Harlem in New York City and additional campuses in Middletown, New York, and Great Falls, Montana.
+It is a division of the Touro University System.

-The college's inaugural class graduated in 2011.
-It was the first medical school to open in New York State in nearly 30 years and is the first osteopathic medical school with a special emphasis on training minority doctors.
-TouroCOM currently has a student body of about 1080 students.
+When it opened in 2007, it was the first medical school to open in New York State in nearly 30 years and was the first osteopathic medical school with a special emphasis on training minority doctors.
+TouroCOM has a student body of about 1,080 students.

-TouroCOM has a stated goal of particularly identifying and recruiting students willing to make a commitment to practice in underserved communities such as Harlem and Middletown.
-The neighborhood has been designated by the federal government as underserved by medical professionals.
+TouroCOM has a stated goal of particularly identifying and recruiting students willing to make a commitment to practice in underserved communities.
+The Harlem neighborhood has been designated by the federal government as underserved by medical professionals.
 Community service events such as free health counseling, screenings, and flu shots are offered to local residents by students and faculty several times a year.

 History

-Touro College of Osteopathic Medicine opened in 2007 in Harlem, New York.
+Touro College of Osteopathic Medicine opened in 2007, in Harlem, New York.
 It was the first medical school to open in New York State in nearly 30 years and is the first osteopathic medical school with a special emphasis on training minority doctors.
 The college's inaugural class graduated in 2011.
 The Middletown campus graduated their first class in 2018.
-TouroCOM is a division of Touro College.
-Touro College has medical programs in other states including California and Nevada.
+TouroCOM is a division of Touro University.